D3: The Mighty Ducks: Plot

-After their victory at the Junior Goodwill Games, youth ice-hockey team The Mighty Ducks and their captain Charlie Conway are awarded junior varsity hockey scholarships to Eden Hall Academy, a prestigious Minneapolis-area prep school that Coach Bombay attended.
-Charlie struggles with his transition from childhood to adolescence; he's outraged at Bombay, who is leaving the Ducks to take a job with the Junior Goodwill Games.
-In addition, Dean Portman and Jesse Hall have not accepted the scholarships, and thus will not be joining the team.
-Bombay informs Charlie prior to the start of classes that the team will be in good hands under the coaching of former NHL player Ted Orion.
+After their victory at the Junior Goodwill Games, the youth ice hockey team known as the Mighty Ducks are awarded junior varsity hockey scholarships to Eden Hall Academy, a prestigious prep school in the Minneapolis area that Coach Bombay once attended.
+Team captain Charlie Conway struggles with the transition from childhood to adolescence and feels betrayed when Bombay leaves the Ducks to take a job with the Junior Goodwill Games.
+Adding to his frustration, Dean Portman and Jesse Hall decline their scholarships and do not join the team.
+Before classes begin, Bombay reassures Charlie that the team will be in good hands under new coach Ted Orion, a former NHL player.